Have you or your former spouse experienced a change in your financial circumstances? Does this affect your support or custody obligations?

-Mediation for Post-Judgement Modifications
+Mediation for Post-Judgment Modifications

 The Purpose of Mediation

-Rather than issuing a judgement during a plenary hearing, the court may recommend that the former spouses work out the proposed changes to the divorce order through mediation.
+Rather than issuing a judgment during a plenary hearing, the court may recommend that the former spouses work out the proposed changes to the divorce order through mediation.
 This avoids a drawn out trial that uses the court's resources.
 Mediation also gives spouses an opportunity to reach a mutually beneficial agreement on their own.